petobens/dotfiles/vim/installation.md

 To update it use: `brew reinstall --HEAD neovim`
 Note for Alt to work on Neovim with need to set in Iterm to +Esc (in vim it must be set to Meta)

+On Linux if cmake installation fails use `brew install cmake --without-docs`